-Community of Hope uses a national training model for mentoring to help young people (ages 18-27) who were impacted by foster care or homelessness by recruiting 6-8 committed community volunteers to meet weekly for a minimum of an hour for a year.
-These tables or communities meet all around the Greater Cleveland area.
+Community of Hope’s HOPE Program creates mentoring teams to help young people (ages 18-27) who were impacted by foster care or homelessness by recruiting 6-8 committed community volunteers to meet weekly for a minimum of an hour for a year.
+These communities meet all around the Greater Cleveland area.
 People often start out as strangers, and end up like family.
-This model and our work are transforming lives and bringing people together from all around our community to offer love and support to young adults and young families.
-Our goal is to see lives changed through relationship and love.

 We are people of deep faith inspired by the Gospel to love all people and to serve all people.
 We believe our mandate is to offer hope and love to young people and to welcome friends from across the faith spectrum to our tables.